 The relationship I have with sleep is complicated.
 Yes, I’m one of the many of us that are tired every day.
 I could do three rounds of Lidl with the bags I’m carrying under my eyes.
 But for me, this isn’t just your normal tired.
 This is Marks & Spencer level tired.

 I have Narcolepsy.
 For those of you who don’t know what that is, a quick google will fill you in on the broad definitions.
 For those of you too lazy to google, I’ll break it down in simple terms.
 You know on the TV, where people laugh their heads off at the person who zonks out asleep mid-sentence, usually into a plate of food?
 Yeah, that’s narcolepsy.
 Or at least one component of it.
 Corden’s mam had it on Gavin and Stacey.
-Hilarious, but canny inaccurate.
+Hilarious, but fairly inaccurate.

 Narcolepsy is a rare neurological condition that affects the brain’s ability to regulate the sleep-wake cycle.
 It’s most commonly understood as a sleep disorder.
 There are two typical forms.
 The first is narcolepsy with cataplexy, which is the involuntary loss of muscle control which leads to sudden bouts of sleep, wherever you might be.

 Imagine having a sleep-deprivation hangover every day and you’re halfway there.
+In a nutshell, it sucks.
 I feel fortunate that my form of narcolepsy is the latter, the one without cataplexy.
 That’s not to say that because I don’t conk out involuntarily, that I’ve got away lightly.
 Far from it.

 Some context.
 I wasn’t diagnosed with narcolepsy until the age of 27.
 The previous 20 odd years had been spent in a recurring cycle of hallucinatory nightmares, inability to stay awake in lessons at school, college and university (my year 11 French teacher was so convinced I was on drugs that she would send me out of the class to walk around the block to wake up), and a general feeling of exhaustion.

 Then came the masked man standing in my yard, staring through the kitchen window.
 Of course, there was nothing there.
 I began to think I was losing my mind, whilst trying to hold it together in my daily job, being responsible for classes of children.